abitowhit/GetSet/README.md

 # GetSet
 247Coding.com - Class builder code and website for building classes.
 You can find video links on usage and functionality including zip download at http://247Coding.com.
+Page name is cbDemo.aspx.
+If you want it to be the landing page, either set the IIS default page to cbDemo.aspx instead of default.asxp or rename it to default.aspx.
+Either way will work.

 # Web
 ![GetSet](https://github.com/abitowhit/GetSet/blob/master/GetSetSmall.png)